doctrine-extensions/DoctrineExtensions/doc/symfony4.md

 ## Example

 After that, you have your extensions set up and ready to be used!
 Too easy right?
-Well, if you do not believe me, let's create a simple entity in our **Acme** project:
+Well, if you do not believe me, let's create a simple entity in our project:

 ```php